 Joining Healthy Cats has many benefits.
 It provides you with a chance to increase your knowledge about health-related issues, gain self-confidence, improve your communication skills, and to provide a needed service on your campus.

 You should consider joining Healthy Cats if you have a desire to work with the Texas State community, motivation to increase knowledge of health, and a sincere concern for the overall well-being of yourself and other students.
 Healthy Cats members must be able to work independently or on a team and have the ability to be open-minded and non-judgmental when discussing sensitive issues.
-The new Healthy Cats meeting time is Tuesdays from 5-6 PM at the Student Health Center in room 202.
+The new Healthy Cats meeting time is Tuesdays from 5-6 p.m. in the Student Health Center, Room 202.